Gübelin's Worlds of Jewellery

 With the inclusions as the basis of inspiration, Gübelin’s jewellery follows three main design directions.
 In Gübelin Classics, the design language is interpreted in pieces recalling the great traditions of classical jewellery shape and form.
 In Gübelin Pure, it is given a more minimalist slant, resulting in youthful pieces of elegant simplicity.
 And in Gübelin Art, Gübelin pushes the boundaries of jewellery design, producing provocative, avant-garde pieces that maintain a timeless spirit.

 All of Gübelin Jewellery’s designs are also characterised by a harmony of design elements, which makes it easy to mix and match any piece.
-No matter the centre stone, each piece also features a red ruby, symbol of passion and our life’s blood, to remind us that Gübelin’s jewellery is always inspired by the heart of the stone.
+No matter the centre stone, each piece also features a red ruby, symbol of passion and love.
+The ruby stands for our Deeply Inspired philosophy and the way that we find inspiration in equal parts of beauty and knowledge.

 However interpreted, Gübelin’s approach represents a truly unique jewellery aesthetic.
 It results in pieces that are subtle, deep, breathtaking, often surprising, and always directly connected to nature at her most creative and evocative.